EXECUTIVE SPOTLIGHT ON: Drew Caplan

 Consumers today demand the portability of small, lightweight cellular devices.
 They also increasingly want better coverage in order to stay in constant contact with friends, family and co-workers.

-Until now, it’s been difficult for people to stay in touch when traveling to a remote area, or following a disaster which often results in terrestrial landlines becoming congested or destroyed.
+Until now, its been difficult for people to stay in touch when traveling to a remote area, or following a disaster which often results in terrestrial landlines becoming congested or destroyed.
 The development of an ATC network will mean individuals have a reliable means of staying in touch.
 In addition, the satellite-terrestrial network will enable a wide range of consumer telematics services, including vehicle security, infotainment, and remote diagnostics, unique multicasting applications, as well as web-based content and mobile broadband services.

 For the public safety and emergency management community, the development of a hybrid network means the mobile devices officials use everyday could become the same device they reach for during an emergency.
 This will ensure all public safety professionals know how to use the equipment and will be able to communicate during a disaster.